JavaDev1983/WordSearchHVDR/README.md

 ![Gradle JDK Missing](/images/Gradle-JDK-Missing.png)

-Select the link `Select the Gradle JDK location` or change the JDK in settings.
+To resolve this notification, select the link `Select the Gradle JDK location` or change the JDK in settings.

 Replace the underscores with your user home directory.
-This path is dependent on your Android Studio and Gradle SDK installation.
+This path is dependent on your Android Studio and Gradle installation.

 ![Gradle JDK Setting](/images/Gradle-JDK-Setting.png)

-Ensure that a Gradle local.properties is created in the project root directory and that it contains the Gradle SDK directory.
+Ensure the above step created a Gradle `local.properties` file in the project root directory and that it contains the Gradle SDK directory.

 ![Local Properties Directory](/images/Local-Properties-Directory.png)